Barcelona rocked by violence as Catalan protesters clash with police | DW | 19.10.2019

 In response, police fired tear gas, smoke grenades and foam bullets at the protesters and deployed water trucks to pass through the burning barricades.

 Spanish daily El Pais reported that 17 people were arrested on Friday.
 Health authorities reported 62 people, 41 of them in Barcelona, were injured in protests across Catalonia.
-Spain's Ministry of the Interior said that more than 200 agents of security forces were injured in the region.
+Spain's Interior Ministry said that more than 200 members of the security forces were injured in the region.

 Read more: Catalonia holds general strike as protesters descend on Barcelona